Publications

 View postSummary CITP publication

-This written evidence submitted by CITP and UK Trade Policy Observatory (UKTPO) to the International Agreements Committee looks at how developments in digital trade and the digitisation of trade should be reflected in agreements the UK Government negotiate and sign.
+This written evidence submitted by CITP and UK Trade Policy Observatory (UKTPO) to the House of Lords International Agreements Committee on "Data and digital trade", looks at how developments in digital trade and the digitisation of trade should be reflected in agreements the UK Government negotiate and sign.
 CITP and UKTPO members include Minako Morita-Jaeger, Javier Ruiz, Phoebe Li and Maria Savona.

 Topics